-The evolution representation (called evln in HOPPET) of PDFs with $n_f$ active quark flavours in terms of the human representation.
+The evolution representation (called evln in HOPPET) of PDFs with n_f active quark flavours in terms of the human representation.

-can be simplified considerably (made diagonal except for a $2 \times 2$ singlet block) by switching to a different flavour representation, which is named the evln representation, for the PDF set, as explained in detail in [35, 36].
+This representation is the same as that used in the LHAPDF library [20].
+However, this representation leads to a complicated form of the evolution equations.
+The splitting matrix can be simplified considerably (made diagonal except for a 2×2 singlet block) by switching to a different flavour representation, which is named the evln representation, for the PDF set, as explained in detail in [35, 36].
 This representation is described in Table 1.

-In the evln basis, the gluon evolves coupled to the singlet PDF $\Sigma$ , and all non-singlet PDFs evolve independently.
+In the evln basis, the gluon evolves coupled to the singlet PDF Σ , and all non-singlet PDFs evolve independently.
 Notice that the representations of the PDFs are preserved under linear operations, so in particular they are preserved under DGLAP evolution.
-The conversion from the human to the evln representations of PDFs requires that the number of active quark flavours $n_f$ be specified by the user, as described in section 5.1.2.
+The conversion from the human to the evln representations of PDFs requires that the number of active quark flavours n_f be specified by the user, as described in section 5.1.2.

-In HOPPET unpolarised DGLAP evolution is available up to NNLO in the $\overline{\rm MS}$ scheme, while for the DIS scheme only evolution up to NLO is available, but without the NLO heavy-quark threshold matching conditions.
-For polarised evolution only the $\overline{\rm MS}$ scheme is available.
+In HOPPET unpolarised DGLAP evolution is available up to NNLO in the MS scheme, while for the DIS scheme only evolution up to NLO is available, but without the NLO heavy-quark threshold matching conditions.
+For polarised evolution only the $\overline{\text{MS}}$ scheme is available.
 The variable factscheme takes different values for each factorisation scheme:

 factscheme Evolution

-1 unpolarised $\overline{\rm MS}$ scheme
+1 unpolarised $\overline{\mathrm{MS}}$ scheme

 2 unpolarised DIS scheme

-3 polarised MS scheme
+3 polarised $\overline{\mathrm{MS}}$ scheme